0xMycaleum/vaults/README.md

 # arbitrum_vaults.json
 List of Adamant's active vaults on Arbitrum

-# testing of upstream fork merging capabilites
+# This is to verify visual changes of presentation